-The total allocation for all short-term capital projects remains up to \$69,405,000.00, as outlined in the Partial Action Plan as approved by HUD.
+The total allocation for all short-term capital projects remains up to \$69,405,000.00, as outlined in the Partial Action Plan as on 6/9/2004.

-Amendments to Short-Term Capital Projects (released September 27, 2005)
+Amendments to Short-Term Capital Projects (approved by HUD 2/28/2006)

-The proposed amendments to Partial Action Plan 4 propose the reallocation of \$1,800,000 from funds allocated for West Street Planning (part Long Term Planning) to West Street Pedestrian Connections.
+This amendment to Partial Action Plan 4 reallocated of \$1,800,000 from funds allocated for West Street Planning (part of Long Term Planning) to West Street Pedestrian Connections.
 A description the proposed reallocation is located in section F below.